3h-young-tea/tea/README.md

 # tea

-**tea_editor_ante** — a lightweight terminal text editor for real coders.
+**tea_editor_ante** - a lightweight terminal text editor for real coders.

 ## project description

 a minimal terminal-based text editor written in c++,
 with vim-style navigation (`hjkl`).
 designed for simplicity, speed, and staying close to the metal.

+this project is primarily inspired by [kilo](https://github.com/antirez/kilo),
+a classic minimal terminal text editor created by antirez.

 >	*real coder won't die*